 The expression “On veut qu'il ait eu” leaves no doubt that Hubert de Salverte does not think that Othon received the Shroud of Turin.
 He attributes this idea to Dom François Chamard.
 Consequently, we can readily see that a 20th century owner of the castle of Ray-sur-Saône did not know any family tradition supporting the claim that Othon de la Roche was involved with the Shroud of Turin.

-Hubert de Salverte does not even mention the coffer, which is still on display at the Castle, that supposedly would have been used to bring the Shroud from Greece.
+Hubert de Salverte does not even mention the coffer, which is still on display at the Castle, that supposedly would have been used to store the Shroud at the Castle.
 If he had known that such a coffer existed, he would have mentioned it, because it is the most appropriate moment to do so.
-In other words, the knowledge that the present coffer displayed at the Castle would have been used to bring a shroud of Christ from Greece is very recent and is unsupported by any family tradition.
+In other words, the knowledge that the present coffer displayed at the Castle would have been used to store the shroud of Christ is very recent and is unsupported by any family tradition.

 Moreover, Jean Richardot, the librarian of the Castle and a good friend of the Countess Diane de Salverte, confirmed in a private email and telephone conversion that he had not seen any reference to a shroud (suaire) in the archives of the family.
 Richardot does not know either any family tradition about a shroud of Christ being at the Castle nor any family tradition about the coffer.
 He could not confirm who put on display the coffer at the Castle.